openedx-unsupported/devstack/README.rst

 To instead only pull images required by your service and its dependencies, run ``make dev.pull.<service>``.

+Finally, ``make dev.provision.services.<service1>+<service2>+...``
-Finally, ``make dev.provision.<service>`` can be used in place of ``make dev.provision`` in order to run an expedited version of provisioning for that singular service.
-For example, if you mess up just your Course Discovery database, running ``make dev.provision.discovery`` will take much less time than the full provisioning process.
+can be used in place of ``make dev.provision`` in order to run an expedited version of provisioning for a specific set of services.
+For example, if you mess up just your
+Course Discovery and Registrar databases, running ``make dev.provision.services.discovery+registrar`` will take much less time than the full provisioning process.
 However, note that some services' provisioning processes depend on other services already being correcty provisioned.